-Joint pain is the defining symptom of osteoarthritis and this can have a huge impact on mobility.
-This is particularly true when dealing with osteoarthritis in the lower limbs, like the knee or the hips.
-Pain in the affected area also reduces the range of joint movement, especially because of increased stiffness after periods of rest.
+Joint pain is the defining symptom of osteoarthritis; and, simply put – it can hurt to move!
+This is particularly true when dealing with lower limbs, like the knee or the hips.
+Pain in the affected area can also reduce the range of joint movement.
+This is especially true because of increased stiffness after periods of rest.
 Over 80 percent of osteoarthritis patients experience trouble performing everyday activities and tasks.
-This means that osteoarthritis can impair your ability to perform household chores, and it can also keep you away from work and other outdoor activities that you might otherwise engage in.
+This means that osteoarthritis can impair your ability to do normal things like dusting or vacuuming.

-Falls can be particularly devastating for seniors, regarded as the leading cause of morbidity among the elderly population.
-This makes osteoarthritis particularly worrying, as the condition is associated with a higher risk of falls.
-Knee and hip osteoarthritis are particularly problematic.
-A study published in the journal Arthritis Care and Research found that the risk was measurably higher, depending on the number of symptomatic lower limb joints.
+Falls can be particularly worrisome for older adults and seniors anyway.
+Well, add a diagnosis of osteoarthritis, and that risk goes way up!
+Knee and hip osteoarthritis are of particular concern here.
+A study published in the journal Arthritis Care and Research found that the risk of a senior falling was measurably higher, depending on the number of symptomatic lower limb joints.
 With a single symptomatic joint, the risk was measured at 53 percent, while it was 85 percent with 3 to 4 affected joints.

-The pain and reduced mobility associated with osteoarthritis can be severe enough to impair one’s ability to function on a day to basis.
-Even simple tasks like cooking, cleaning, or picking up groceries can exacerbate joint pain and swelling, turning them into a challenge.
-This can be particularly frustrating and disheartening for seniors who have lived independent lives.
-With increased dependence on family members or caregivers comes the feeling of helplessness.
+The pain and reduced mobility associated with osteoarthritis can be severe enough to make just about anything difficult.
+Tasks that were once easy like cooking, cleaning, or picking up groceries might now exacerbate joint pain and swelling.
+This can be frustrating and quite disheartening for seniors who have lived independent lives.
+With increased dependence on family members or caregivers may come feelings of helplessness.
 For some, osteoarthritis can also mean a loss of livelihood or earning capacity.

-Patients who suffer from osteoarthritis are less likely to be physically active because of the painful symptoms and reduced range of movement.
+Those who suffer from osteoarthritis are less likely to be physically active; because, well, it hurts to move!
+Painful symptoms and a reduced range of movement can lead to lots of time spent not getting the physical activity your body needs to thrive.
 Unfortunately, a sedentary lifestyle has been proven to exacerbate osteoarthritis symptoms in terms of both severity and frequency.
-The deleterious effect of being physically inactive is even more striking in seniors.
-In addition to accelerating muscle atrophy, reduced physical activity causes weight gain, which can give rise to other complications.
-Weight gain is also linked to lifestyle diseases like cardiac disease and diabetes are both linked to weight gain.
+The effects of being physically inactive are even more striking in seniors.
+In addition to accelerating muscle atrophy, reduced physical activity causes weight gain, which can create other complications.

-Reduced mobility doesn’t just hurt one’s ability to perform household tasks or to work; it also restricts your ability to go out and socialize.
-As social animals, we thrive on companionship and contact with others.
-Social support is also important for coping with illness, making social isolation a significant threat.
-Unfortunately, many osteoarthritis patients are socially withdrawn and have limited interaction with people because of the painful and unpredictable osteoarthritis symptoms.
-This greatly increases the risk of other mental health problems.
+Reduced mobility doesn’t just hurt your ability to work around the house.
+It can restrict your ability (and desire) to go out and socialize.
+People thrive on companionship and contact with others, so this is kind of a big deal!
+Social support is also important for coping with illness.
+Many who suffer from severe osteoarthritis are socially withdrawn and have limited interaction because of painful and unpredictable symptoms.
+This can also greatly increase the risk of other mental health problems.

 Coping with Osteoarthritis

-Once you accept and understand the manner in which osteoarthritis can impair quality of life, you can take steps to prepare for the worst-case scenario.
-Like other degenerative conditions, osteoarthritis will worsen if not managed appropriately.
-While the risks are very real, many seniors continue to live healthy and active lives despite osteoarthritis.
+Once you accept and understand the manner in which osteoarthritis can impair your quality of life, you can take steps to prepare for the worst-case scenario.
+Like other degenerative conditions, osteoarthritis will worsen if not managed.
+Many seniors continue to live healthy and active lives despite osteoarthritis!

-Balanced nutrition and adequate physical activity are critical to maintaining both physical and mental health, especially when you suffer from a chronic pain disorder like osteoarthritis.
+Balanced nutrition and adequate physical activity are critical to maintaining both physical and mental health, especially when you suffer from a chronic pain disorder.
 In addition to strengthening the muscles and helping avoid weight gain, healthy nutrition and exercise can reduce inflammation and improve pain tolerance.
-Exercise can also lower the risk of depression and anxiety.
+Exercise can also lower the risk of depression and anxiety!

-In addition to diet and exercise, it’s important to seek medical care and follow the treatment as directed.
-Although there is no known cure for osteoarthritis, medication can provide relief from symptoms and slow progression of the disease.
-Physical therapy is vital as it can improve and preserve mobility, greatly improving quality of life.
+And, of course, it’s important to seek medical care and follow the treatment as directed!
+Although there is no known cure for osteoarthritis, medication can provide relief from symptoms and even slow its progression.
+Physical therapy may be vital as it can improve and preserve mobility.
 You can also try alternative therapies like yoga, acupuncture, and tai chi in order to help preserve physical and mental health.
-Most important is the acceptance and recognition of the need for help.
-Home care providers can offer assistance allowing you to stay active and as independent as possible.